decidables/decidables/sites/detectable/src/threshold.md

   <detectable-response feedback="none"></detectable-response>
 </sdt-example-model>

+Note that the use of *conservative* and *liberal* here refer to their non-political meanings of "strict or cautious" versus "lenient or tolerant".

 ## Parameterizing our threshold with bias, <span class="math-var">c</span>

 The location of our threshold determines the :key[bias], :key[c], also called the :term[response bias], of our model.
 It lies along a continuum from negative infinity to infinity.
 Zero indicates a neutral bias.
-Positive numbers indicate a :term[conservative bias].
+Positive numbers indicate a conservative bias.
 The larger the positive bias, the *more* evidence necessary before a :key['present'] response is given.
-Negative numbers indicate a :term[liberal bias].
+Negative numbers indicate a liberal bias.
 The larger the negative bias, the *less* evidence necessary to respond :key['present'].

 Explore how the :key[bias] determines how little or how much evidence is necessary to respond